Angel Baby (1961 film)

-The song "Jenny Angel," sung by George Hamilton, is played during the closing credits of the film.
+The song, "Jenny Angel", sung by George Hamilton, is played during the closing credits of the film.

 Plot

-In the rural American south, Angel Baby, who has been mute from age eight on, is caught kissing Hoke by her mother, who interrupts them and chases Hoke off.
-Worried about Angel's soul, they go to a tent revival where Paul is preaching.
-Paul heals her muteness, urging her on to say "God" at first, then "Lord God" and a prayer of thankfulness.
+Angel Baby and her family live in the rural American South.
+She lost her ability to speak at age eight.
+Her mother catches her kissing Hoke, and chases him away.
+Worried about Angel's soul, they go to a tent revival where Paul Strand is preaching.
+He heals her muteness, urging her to say, "God", at first, then, "Lord God", and a prayer of thankfulness.

 The next day, Angel believes that God has called her, so she decides to follow Paul and work in his ministry.
 She is given speaking lessons and a great deal of attention.
-Paul's wife, Sarah, is a bit jealous.
-Paul's preaching method includes having provocatively costumed women perform the parts of temptresses in the bible, such as Jezebel and Delilah.
+Paul's wife, Sarah, is somewhat jealous.
+Paul's preaching method includes having provocatively-costumed women perform the parts of temptresses in the Bible, such as Jezebel and Delilah.

 Increasingly attracted to Paul, Angel's devotion and passion is cemented when she is rescued by Paul after being attacked by Hoke for rejecting him due to her newfound piety.
-However, Paul's wife and several other people see the end of the fight and misunderstand Paul's intentions, though it turns out that Paul is in fact in love with Angel.
+However, Paul's wife and several others see the end of the fight, and misunderstand Paul's intentions, although it happens that Paul is in love with Angel.

-Angel sets off on her own traveling ministry (with the help of Ben and Molly Hays), but she isn't attracting many followers or many donations.
+Angel begins her own traveling ministry (with the help of Ben and Molly Hays), but she is not attracting many followers nor many donations.

 Noticing her beauty and potential, an unscrupulous businessman, Sam Wilcox, approaches Angel Baby to market his patent medicines.
-To restore her faith, he hires a few shills in the audience to be healed, despite the warnings of Angel's support team.
+To restore her faith, he hires a few shills from the audience to be healed, despite the warnings of Angel's support team.
 When they see that the trick has empowered her, they remain silent.
-They "have a little nip" and head over to Paul and Sarah's to reveal this falsehood.
+They "have a little nip", and head over to Paul and Sarah's to reveal this falsehood.

-Paul remains dissatisfied with his marriage to Sarah, because it turns out he was but a choirboy who was led astray by her, molded into a prophet of her imagination.
-His faith at a low point, he leaves Sarah, ostensibly to go set Angel back on the right path.
+Paul remains dissatisfied with his marriage to Sarah, because it turns out that he was a choirboy who was led astray by her, molded into a prophet of her imagination.
+His faith at a low point, he leaves Sarah, ostensibly to set Angel on the right path.